 When boarding the Water Taxi, Access, the Seattle Center Monorail, Via to Transit, and Trail head Direct, the loading agent or cashier will scan your card.

-How do I ride on other transit systems?
+How to ride other transit systems

 Your subsidized annual pass will only cover your fare on certain transit systems.
 To ride on other systems you will need to pay your own fare.
 The easiest way to pay is with your ORCA card.
 Be sure to load your E-purse with money before your trip.

 This program will only subsidize Metro and Sound Transit trips.
 This program is provided by King County, with Sound Transit joining as a two-year pilot.